starton-io/docs/docs/Tutorials/create-an-NFT-auction.md

 1. Select the ERC721 Auction template.
 1. Enter:
-- **definitiveTokenAddress**: The token address of the ERC721 that you want sale.
+- **definitiveTokenAddress**: The token address of the ERC721 that you want to sell.
 - **definitiveFeeReceiver**: The address that will receive all the price paid to mint the NFTs.
 - **initialStartingPrice**: The initial price that the NFT will be sold for.
 - **initialMinPriceDifference**: The price increase that a user needs to at least put to bid on top of the current auction winner.